A terminally ill rescue dog became a police K-9 for a day

 Eddie's bucket list doesn't stop there.

-Some community members offered to check other items off his list, like pictures with Santa and a pool filled with stuffed animals, CNN affiliate KAPP reported.
+Some community members offered to check other items off his list, such as pictures with Santa and a pool filled with stuffed animals, CNN affiliate KAPP reported.
 Kesler still hopes he can ride in a motorcycle side car and be the star of a kissing booth at an adoption event.

 Officer Lee told KAPP that she wants Eddie's story to shed light on the fact that dumping animals is not the answer.

-"Don't send them to a death sentence in the middle of nowhere" she said.
-"They deserve a
+"Don't send them to a death sentence in the middle of nowhere," s